 Same-Day Appointments for Urgent Concerns

 For immediate or urgent concerns, you can meet with a licensed clinician for a same-day appointment.
 These brief meetings can help deescalate immediate distress and identify resources and supports.
 Same-day appointments are available every weekday.

 For urgent or immediate concerns after business hours, you can connect with a licensed clinician through our crisis phone line at 740-587-6647.
 Students can access the crisis line whether at home, on campus, or studying abroad.
 For additional support lines, view additional resources.

 Our team includes medical providers who are able to prescribe and manage most medications for students.
 A combination of counseling and medication management may be most helpful for managing symptoms and improving overall wellbeing.
 Appointments with our psychiatric providers are free, however there are costs associated with prescribed medications.

-Students with concerns related to appetite, eating habits, and body image may benefit from additional nutritional and dietary support.
+Students with concerns related to appetite, eating habits, and body image may benefit from additional medical, nutritional and dietary support.
 If you do not have a primary doctor, students with these concerns may schedule a medical appointment to discuss them.
 In addition, our registered dietitian can meet with you to discuss nutritional goals, weight management, and dietary planning.
 Referrals are required for all dietician appointments.
 Your healthcare team can make the required dietician referrals.

 Help Others in Distress

 Counseling staff can consult with members of the Denison community about counseling or mental health related concerns pertaining to a student.
 As always, our confidentiality policies are in place.
 Contact the Wellness Center for more information or report a concern for a student.